 A Productivity Question

-That leaves you with an important question - How can you be productive or get something done, when there is no fear or rewards?
+That leaves you with an important question - How can you be productive or get something done without fear or rewards?

-Generally, if there is an important enough reason to do something, you will probably do it.
-But, what about those times where it may not appear, or actually isn't that important, at least right now?
+Generally, you will probably do it if there is an important enough reason to do something.
+But what about those times when it may not appear, or isn't that important, at least right now?

 Obviously, self-governing people tend to get things done anyway.
-Actually, anyone can be productive without the use of fear or inspiration.
+Anyone can be productive without the use of fear or inspiration.

 Primary and Secondary Choices to the Rescue